nooorahmed873-cloud/Fire-Detecetion-System/README.md

 # Fire-Detecetion-System
-An AI - powered fire detection system using YOLO and OpenCV for video analysys
+An AI - powered fire detection system using YOLO and OpenCV for video analysis